ASIM7815/NEXTLEARN/README.md

 ### Storage

-Videos are stored locally in the `uploads/` directory.
-For production:
+Videos are stored in **Firebase Storage** with these benefits:

-- Consider using cloud storage (AWS S3, Google Cloud Storage)
+- ✅ **Global CDN**: Fast loading worldwide
+- ✅ **Unlimited scalability**: Handle any number of uploads
+- ✅ **Automatic backups**: Google handles redundancy
+- ✅ **Cost-effective**: Pay only for usage
+- ✅ **Enterprise security**: Google-grade protection

+For enhanced features:
-- Implement user authentication
+- Implement user authentication with Firebase Auth
-- Add a proper database (PostgreSQL, MongoDB)
+- Add a proper database (Firestore, PostgreSQL, MongoDB)

 ## Development